• Skip to primary navigation

 Get out there and see what your current area has to offer.
 It might be totally different than what you are used to, but that’s okay.
 This will force you out of your comfort zone, but that can be a good thing.

-Look up bucket lists for your new duty station, talk to your neighbors, look for what other people do in their free time.
-Getting involved in your new community will help you find contentment there, and will lessen the effects of homesickness.
+Look up bucket lists for your new duty station, talk to your neighbors, and look for what other people do in their free time.
+Getting involved in your new community will help you find contentment there and lessen the effects of homesickness.

 Visit